WinPlot is a graphing utility that was written and maintained

 Some View Menu Options

-As in Winplot's 2D graph module the View menu in the 3D module allows you to alter the appearance of graphs.
+As in WinPlot’s 2D graph module the View menu in the 3D module allows you to alter the appearance of graphs.

 Checking Axes displays x, y, and z axes in the 3D plots.
 This is useful in establishing the orientation of the figure.
+Drawing the axes does slow down the drawing of the graph, particularly when rotating a figure with the F8, F9, Ctrl F8, and Ctrl F9 keys.

-the size of the figure.
+of the figure.

 Plotting Phase Space Trajectories of Differential Equations

-The Differential option from Winplot's 2-Dim Equa menu can generate graphs of slope fields and solutions for first order differential equations (the dy/dx option) or graphs in two dimensional phase space for a system of first order differential equations in two dimensions (the dy/dt option).
+The DEq option from WinPlot’s 2-Dim Equa menu can generate graphs of slope fields and solutions for first order differential equations (the dy/dx option) or graphs in two dimensional phase space for a system of first order differential equations in two dimensions (the dy/dt option).
 Such systems are often referred to as dynamical systems and even an introduction to such problems is outside the scope of this tutorial.
 The discussion here will be limited to using the dy/dt module to plot the direction field of a vector field or to generate phase space trajectories for second order ordinary differential equations.

 Plotting the direction field of a vector fields in 2D